lsst-dm/dmtn-177/index.rst

 This static file would then be passed to every job being executed and importantly, unlike the externalized approach above, it will never need to handle merging of registry information during the execution of the workflow graph.

 On ``butler.put()`` the implementation would check that the relevant entry is expected but otherwise not try to do anything else.
-The datastore would also write the file to the object store and interact with registry but registry would not write anything to registry.
+The datastore would also write the file to the object store and interact with registry but might not write anything to registry itself.
 Datastore would need to be changed to allow it to read the output URI directly from the registry to ensure that the expected output URI matches the one chosen by datastore.
 This should be possible with a minor refactoring and is somewhat related to the refactoring that will be required to generate signed URLs from the URIs.
 An alternative is to change the way that ``pipe_base`` interacts with Butler such that it no longer uses native Butler calls but instead uses a specialized stripped down interface.